Basement Water Damage in Cedar Rapids: Causes and Solutions

 - $5,000-$15,000: Interior weeping tile retrofit for chronic seepage

-The math: a single basement flood restoration averages $5,000-$15,000.
+The math: a single basement water damage restoration averages $5,000-$15,000.
 Most prevention measures pay for themselves on the first prevented event.